jef/streetmerchant/terraform/README.md

 Authenticate yourself with your own AWS account as with any aws commandline tool.

 If you wish, add a specific section to your aws credentials file and set that profile name in `terraform.tfvars`.
+More information on how to configure the AWS credentials file can be found in <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html">here</a>.

 Then you can: